-- Annex D of Keeping Children Safe in Education highlights additional actions schools should take to keep learners safe online. - For concerns around individual cases where a child has been harmed through online mediums, advice and guidance can be made through the Professional Online Safeguarding Helpline, T: 0344 381 4772, E: helpline@saferinternet.org.uk - Where there have been established cases of online abuse or grooming, the school settings should alert - Child Exploitation and Online Protection command (CEOPS) https://www.ceop.police.uk/ceop-reporting/
+- Annex D of Keeping Children Safe in Education highlights additional actions schools should take to keep learners safe online. - For concerns around individual cases where a child has been harmed through online mediums, advice and guidance can be made through the Professional Online Safeguarding Helpline, T: 0344 381 4772, E: helpline@saferinternet.org.uk - Where there have been established cases of online abuse or grooming, the school settings should alert - Child Exploitation and Online Protection command (CEOP)

-Mental health - linked to section within main body of this policy Peer on Peer Abuse - linked to section within main body of this policy.
+Mental health - linked to section within main body of this policy Child-on-Child Abuse A.